coq/coq/doc/sphinx/addendum/micromega.rst

    the non-implicit argument (here, :g:`Z.mul` or :g:`(@eq Z)`) is either a :n:`@reference` (here, :g:`Z.mul`) or the application of a :n:`@reference` (here, :g:`@eq`) to a sequence of :n:`@one_term`.

+   This command supports attributes :attr:`local`, :attr:`export` and :attr:`global`.
+   In sections only :attr:`local` is supported, outside sections the default is :attr:`global`.

 .. cmd:: Show Zify @show_zify

    .. insertprodn show_zify show_zify